 Why do I wear Red today?
 This is me on my LDL apheresis machine at the Reading Hospital.
 I have been doing this every two weeks for almost three years now.
 This life saving machine removes 75% of the cholesterol from blood thru needles that are twice the size of your typical IV needle.

 I have a disease called familial hypercholesterolemia (FH) that causes my liver to not remove cholesterol naturally from my body.
 It is a genetic disease that has affected us on many personal levels.

 I also have Heart Disease which causes the inside of my veins to be rough and traps that elevated cholesterol in my veins causing blockages.
 I have had two heart attacks been life flighted to Hershey for an emergency stent after finding my widowmaker artery blocked and had triple bypass open heart surgery.
 I have put my loved ones, especially my wife, thru hell and back.

 I don’t look at this as a burden…because I am not a burden.
 I look at this as a challenge that I can and will beat.
-The founder of the FH Foundation, Katherine Wilemon said, you don’t find an individual with FH.
+The founder of the Family Heart Foundation, Katherine Wilemon said, you don’t find an individual with FH.
 You find a family with FH.

 This is why I wear Red today…for my daughters and granddaughters, that I hope to be alive to meet, who will face this in their lifetime. -Tom #GoRedWearRed